adhavle-aws/account360/README.md

 ## Considerations for demo purposes

-1. In order to make AWS Bookstore Demo App an effective demonstration from the moment it is created, the CloudFormation template kicks off a Lambda function we wrote to pre-load a list of books into the product catalog (the Books table in DynamoDB).
+1. In order to make AWS Account 360 App an effective demonstration from the moment it is created, the CloudFormation template kicks off a Lambda function we wrote to pre-load a list of books into the product catalog (the Books table in DynamoDB).
 In the same way, we used a Lambda function to pre-load sample friends (into Neptune) and manually populated the list of Best Sellers (on the front page only).
 This enables you to sign up as a new user and immediately see what the running store would look like, including recommendations based on what friends have purchased and what the best-selling books section does.

 2. You will notice that the Past orders and Best sellers pages are empty at first run.
 These are updated as soon as an order is placed.

 3. For the purposes of this demo, we did not include a method to add or remove friends, and decided that every new user will be friends with everyone else (not the most realistic, but effective for this demo).
 You are welcome to play around with changing this, adding friend control functionality, or manually editing friendships via the bookstore-friends-edges.csv file.

-4. Web assets (pages, images, etc.) are pulled from a public S3 bucket via the CloudFormation template to create the frontend for AWS Bookstore Demo App.
+4. Web assets (pages, images, etc.) are pulled from a public S3 bucket via the CloudFormation template to create the frontend for AWS Account 360 App.
 When building your own web application (or customizing this one), you will likely pull from your own S3 buckets.
 If you customize the lambda functions, you will want to store these separately, as well.

 5. Checkout is a simplified demo experience that customers can take and implement a real-world payment processing platform.
 Similarly, the *View Receipt* button after purchase is non-functional, meant to demonstrate how you can add on to the app.